 - Indicate whether or not water is safe for human consumption;

-- Offer a less expensive alternative to sampling for Legionella or other pathogens where the latter is required to comply with HSG274 or HTM04-01.
+- Offer a less expensive alternative to Legionella Sampling or other pathogens where the latter is required to comply with HSG274 or HTM04-01.

 Editors Note: The information provided in this blog is correct at date of original publication - January 2018.